capstone-mgh/capstone-mgh.github.io/ml.md

 - Last-Layer activation function: The last layer’s activation function is responsible for how we ‘collapse’ the flattened layer before it, which affects how the output of the network is fed into our loss function.

 - Input size: Finally, the size of our input can influence both the memory footprint of our network as well as the amount of data we can feed into the model.

-The results of parameter tuning are displayed below:
+The results of parameter tuning are displayed below (full results in next section):

 Key takeaways:
 - First, more layers does improve performance.
 We do not expect 16 or 19 layers to be necessary given the simplicity of our training data, so we start with 4 layers and add two more each time.
 We see that there is only a marginal improvement when we go from 6 layers to 8 layers.
-Our algorithm performs reasonably fast (<1 second/ prediction on GPU), so we can afford 8 layers.
+Our algorithm performs reasonably fast (42 samples/second), so we can afford 8 layers.
 However, if speed does become an issue, we note that we can also get similar performance with a 6 layer network.
 - Second, data augmentation sightly improves performance.
 However, the difference in loss is slight, meaning that data gained from flipping the images only provides a little more information to the network.

 ![normal](images/ml/normal.png) =>